Serious illness affects thousands of Australians every year.

 On appearances, you could be a picture of health.
-You may feel in good shape, eating a healthy and varied diet, exercising regularly and being sun smart — acting to prevent the chance of developing a serious illness.
+You may feel in good shape, eating a healthy and varied diet, exercising regularly and being sun smart.

-However, there are many other factors that can affect your health, such as genetic factors, a sedentary working environment, work overload, financial stress and lack of sleep.
+However, there are many other factors that can affect your health.
+Genetic factors, a sedentary working environment, work overload, financial stress and lack of sleep all play a part.
 More and more, stress has become a contributing factor to our daily lives, and it’s becoming increasingly clear that chronic stress can lead to serious illness1.

 The realities of serious illness

-During the middle years of your life — from your 40s to your 60s — the likelihood of being diagnosed with a serious illness increases.
-In fact, statistics for 2016 from Cancer Australia show that you are more than two times more likely to be diagnosed with cancer in your 40s than in your 30s2.
+From your 40s to your 60s — the likelihood of being diagnosed with a serious illness increases.
+Statistics for 2016 from Cancer Australia show you are more than two times more likely to be diagnosed with cancer in your 40s than in your 30s2.

 The chance of contracting a serious illness can then further increase as you age.
 For example, statistics from 2011-2012 show some 3.3 million Australians suffered from arthritis, with 52% of those affected aged 75 or over.
 A further 2.2 million experienced hypertension3.

 However, serious illness does not simply discriminate by age.
 For example, the number of Australians under 35 who were admitted to hospital suffering heart disease and stroke has risen by 30% in the last 10 years4.

 In essence, serious illness can strike at any time and unfortunately it’s highly likely that many of us know someone who has been touched by a major illness, whether they’ve suffered themselves, or had a sick friend or family member.
 Perhaps you yourself have watched a love one go through the hardship of a serious illness.